ga-wdi-lessons/ruby-oop/readme.md

 Breaking your ideas down gives you a starting place for what those objects may be.

-Spend three minutes working with a partner to come up with at least three types of objects that you might define when creating the following examples.
+Spend 10 minutes working with a partner to come up with at least three types of objects that you might define when creating the following examples.
+Add your responses as a comment on [this issue](https://github.com/ga-wdi-lessons/ruby-oop/issues/17).
+We'll go over your answers as a class.

   1. Amazon
   2. A Homework Grading App